Idea submissions and prioritization

 Each year, the General Assembly invites members to submit their most compelling ideas for transforming Ontario’s health-care system for work to be led by the General Assembly panels.

-• Ideas that align with the General Assembly’s prioritization work will be reviewed by an OMA subject matter expert.
-They will provide supporting evidence and guidance to the PLG delegates, who will use this information to rate the ideas.
-All feasible ideas will be published in Ideanote for rating by the PLG delegates in March.
+- Ideas that align with the General Assembly’s prioritization work were reviewed by OMA subject matter experts, who provided supporting evidence and guidance to the PLG delegates.
+The delegates used this information to rate the ideas.
+All ideas that aligned with this work are listed on Ideanote.

-• Ideas that do not align will be identified as not feasible.
-OMA staff will inform the authors, explaining why the idea was not published for rating and offer guidance on how to address the issue.
-These ideas will not be rated by the PLG in March but will be shared with other groups for further consideration.
+- Ideas that did not align were identified as not feasible.
+OMA staff informed the authors, explaining why the idea was not published for rating and provided guidance on how to address the issue.
+These ideas have been shared with other groups for further consideration.
+Additional details for these submissions can be found on Ideanote.

 Aligning with the General Assembly’s prioritization work